-Name Age Positions Held and Prior Business Experience Ronald J. Kramer 53 President since February 2009, Chief Executive Officer since April 2008, director since 1993 and Vice Chairman of the Board since November 2003.
-From 2002 through March 2008, President and a director of Wynn Resorts, Ltd., a developer, owner and operator of hotel and casino resorts.
+Name Age Positions Held and Prior Business Experience Ronald J. Kramer 54 President since February 2009, Chief Executive Officer since April 2008, Director since 1993 and Vice Chairman of the Board since November 2003.
+From 2002 through March 2008, President and a Director of Wynn Resorts, Ltd., a developer, owner and operator of hotel and casino resorts.
 From 1999 to 2001, Managing Director at Dresdner Kleinwort Wasserstein, an investment banking firm, and its predecessor Wasserstein Perella & Co.
 Member of the Board of Directors of Leap Wireless International, Inc. (NASDAQ: LEAP), a wireless communications company.
-Formerly on the boards of directors of Monster Worldwide, Inc. (NYSE: MWW), Sapphire Industrials Corporation (AMEX: FYR), Lakes Entertainment, Inc. (NASDAQ: LACO), Republic Property Trust (formerly NYSE: RPB) and New Valley Corporation (NASDAQ: NVAL).
+Formerly on the boards of directors of Monster Worldwide, Inc. (NYSE: MWW) and Sapphire Industrials Corporation (AMEX: FYR).
 Mr. Kramer is the son-in-law of Harvey R. Blau, Griffon's Chairman of the Board.
-Douglas J. Wetmore 54 Executive Vice President and Chief Financial Officer since September 2009.
+Douglas J. Wetmore 55 Executive Vice President and Chief Financial Officer since September 2009.
 From April 1998 to July 2008, Senior Vice President and Chief Financial Officer of International Flavors & Fragrances Inc. ("IFF"), a creator of flavors and fragrances used in a variety of consumer products (NYSE: IFF).
 From October 2007 to July 2008, Treasurer of IFF.
 From 1991 to 1998, Corporate Controller of IFF.
 Prior to IFF, Price Waterhouse for 12 years.
-Patrick L. Alesia 63 Chief Administrative Officer since September 2009, appointed Senior Vice President in May 2010, Vice President since 1990, Treasurer from 1979 to 2010, Ethics Officer since 2005, Secretary from 2005 to 2010.
+Patrick L. Alesia 64 Chief Administrative Officer since September 2009, appointed Senior Vice President in May 2010, Vice President since 1990, Treasurer from 1979 to 2010, Ethics Officer since 2005, Secretary from 2005 to 2010.
 Served as Chief Financial Officer from November 2007 to September 2009.
-Seth L. Kaplan 42 Senior Vice President, General Counsel and Secretary since May 2010.
+Seth L. Kaplan 43 Senior Vice President, General Counsel and Secretary since May 2010.
 From July 2008 to May 2010, Assistant General Counsel and Assistant Secretary at Hexcel Corporation, a manufacturer of advanced composite materials for space and defense, commercial aerospace and wind energy applications.
 From 2000 to July 2008, Senior Corporate Counsel and Assistant Secretary at Hexcel.
 From 1994 to 2000, associate at the law firm Winthrop, Stimson, Putnam & Roberts (now Pillsbury Winthrop Shaw Pittman LLP).
 16